gjb2048/moodle-format_weekcoll/Readme.txt

 3. Use ordered lists / divs instead of tables to fall in line with current web design theory.
 Older versions of 'certain' browsers causing issues in making this happen.

-G J Barnard - MSc, BSc(Hons)(Sndw), MBCS, CEng, CITP, PGCE - 8th December 2011.
+G J Barnard - MSc, BSc(Hons)(Sndw), MBCS, CEng, CITP, PGCE - 3rd January 2012.